 WHITE MUGWORT Artemisia Seeds

-Sensational creamy-white flowers on dramatic 1-2 foot long plume-like panicles in late summer.
-The flower heads remain attractive well into the fall.
-They are excellent cut flowers for fresh or dried arrangements.
-Unlike other Artemisias, White Mugwort grows best in soil which does not dry out completely.
-Grows 4-5 feet tall and is evergreen in milder zones.
+Sensational creamy-white flowers on dramatic 1-2 ft. long, plume-like panicles.
+Bloom is in late summer, the flower heads remain attractive well into the fall.
+White mugwort's flowers are excellent for cutting.
+Blooms contribute interest and contrast in fresh, or dried arrangements.
+Unlike other Artemisia, white mugwort grows best in soil which does not dry out.
+Plants grow 4-5 ft. tall, are evergreen in milder zones.
 Winter hardy to zone 4.

-Comments: Full or part sun.
-Unlike other Artemisias, White Mugwort prefers rich, moist (even wet) soils with good drainage.
+Grow White Mugwort Artemisia: Full or part sun.
+Unlike other Artemisia, white mugwort prefers rich, moist, even wet soils with good drainage.
 Develops a shrubby habit, is not invasive.
-In full sun with moderate to little water, plants average 4 feet or less tall.
-Provided sun and ample moisture, can reach 6 feet or more tall.
-Cut back by half to control size.
-Dip freshly cut stems into boiling water for long-lasting cut flowers.
-For dried flowers, hang stems in a well ventilated area.
-Plants resist deer and rabbits.
-Flowers attract butterflies.
+In full sun with moderate to little water, plants average 4 ft. or less tall.
+Provided sun and ample moisture, plants can reach 6 ft. or more tall.